Land Conservation Options & Conservation Easement FAQ's

 + How long does a conservation easement last?

 Most easements “run with the land,” binding the original owner and all subsequent owners to the easement’s restrictions.
 Only gifts of perpetual easements can qualify for income and estate tax benefits.
 The easement is recorded at the county or town records office so that all future owners and lenders will learn about the restrictions when they obtain title reports.

-For answers to questions or to learn more about how to work with Blue Ridge Conservancy to preserve your land, contact Eric Hiegl, Director for Land Protection and Stewardship or at:
+For answers to questions or to learn more about how to work with Blue Ridge Conservancy to preserve your land, contact Eric Hiegl, Director of Land Protection and Stewardship, or at: